Why Armalo AI Is the Next Generation of AI Agent Infrastructure: Procurement Questions

 Why Armalo AI Is the Next Generation of AI Agent Infrastructure: Procurement Questions matters because procurement is where bold market theses either become defensible or collapse.

-The primary reader here is builders and technical buyers evaluating modern agent stacks.
+This piece is for builders and technical buyers evaluating modern agent stacks.
 The decision is which procurement questions expose whether the thesis is operationally real.

 Armalo stays relevant here because it gives procurement something more durable than polished narrative.